jashandeep-sohi/pyds/docs/userguide.rst

 ==========
 .. currentmodule:: pds

-This guide covers the basics of how to work with a PDS label using :mod:`pds`.
+This guide covers the basics of working with a PDS label using the :mod:`pds` module.
-It does not go into the details of PDS labels.
-Please see the `PDS documentation`_ for more detail.

 .. _PDS documentation: http://pds.jpl.nasa.gov/tools/standards-reference.shtml